Fixation times on directed graphs: Preliminaries

 We define some relevant quantities when studying evolutionary dynamics in a structured population.
-Each quantity depends on the mutant fitness advantage $r\ge 1$; on the underlying population structure, represented by a graph $G_N$; and on the set $X_0$ of vertices that are occupied by mutants.
+Each quantity depends on the mutant fitness advantage $r\ge 1$; on the underlying population structure, represented by a graph $\Graph_N$; and on the set $X_0$ of vertices that are occupied by mutants.

-The \emph{fixation probability}, denoted $\fp:=\fp^r(G_N,X_0)$, is the probability that the mutants eventually take over the population forever.
+The \emph{fixation probability}, denoted $\fp:=\fp_r(\Graph,S)$, is the probability that the mutants eventually take over the population forever starting from a set of mutants occupying vertices $S\subseteq\Vertices$.
 In contrast, the \emph{extinction probability} is the probability that the mutants eventually die out forever.
-If the graph is connected, fixation or extinction will happen with probability 1 after finitely many steps.
+If the graph is strongly connected, fixation or extinction will happen with probability 1 in finitely many expected steps.
 When the processes reaches fixation or extinction, we say that the process has \emph{absorbed}.
-We can also study the time it takes for each of these events to happen: the \emph{expected absorption time} $\AT^r(G,X_0)$ is the expected amount of time steps until the process absorbs.
-The \emph{expected fixation time} $\T^r(G,X_0)$ is the expected amount of time steps conditional on fixation occurring.
-We also define $\T^r(G)=\max_{X_0\ne\emptyset} \{\T^r(G,X_0)\}$ as the slowest possible fixation time, across all possible initial conditions.
-That is, we average over only those evolutionary trajectories that terminate with the mutant fixating (going extinct).
-When the mutant fitness advantage $r\ge 1$, the underlying graph $G$, or the initial condition $X$ are clear from the context we omit it.
-Finally, we say that if the expected absorption or fixation time is bounded from above by some polynomial in terms of the population size $N$ then the time is \emph{fast}; otherwise the time is \emph{slow}.
+We can also study the time it takes for each of these events to happen: the \emph{expected absorption time} $\ATr(\Graph,S)$ is the expected amount of time steps until the process absorbs.
+The \emph{expected fixation time} $\FTr(\Graph,S)$ is the expected amount of time steps conditional on fixation occurring.
+We also define $\FTr(\Graph)=\max_{S\subseteq\Vertices, S\ne\emptyset} \{\FTr(\Graph,S)\}$ as the slowest possible fixation time, across all possible initial conditions.
+Similarly, we define the \textit{expected extinction time} $\ETr(G,S)$ as the average number of steps over those trajectories that eventually lead to mutant extinction.
+When the mutant fitness advantage $r$, the underlying graph $\Graph$, or the initial condition $S$ are clear from the context we omit it.
+Further, for a $u\in\Vertices$, we sometimes denote $\fp_r(\Graph,\{u\})$ as $\fp_r(\Graph,u)$ for notational ease.